lhsego/docs-csp2015/markdown/housing_demo.md

 - median list/sold price per sq ft vs time
 - median list/sold price per sq ft vs time by state

 Each panel represents the median listed (blue) and sold (pink) housing value plotted over time.
 Note that some of the panels only have one of the two values.
-The purpose of looking at pre-made displays is to get the user acquainted with the Trelliscope interface.
+The purpose of looking at pre-made displays is to get the user acquainted with the trelliscope interface.
 We encourage you to explore the data and search for trends and anomalies.
-The following could will launch a Trelliscope browser from your local machine.

 ```r